Volneirj/oee-calculator/README.md

 - With this information is necessary to calculate the auxiliar variables which are:

     1. Planned Production Time in minutes result from:

         **Planned production time** = Shift Length - Breaks
     2. Operation time in minutes result from:

         **Operation time** = planned production time - down time
     3. Good pieces in unit result from:

         **Good pieces** = total pieces - rejected pieces

 - Them using the auxiliar variables together with the production data is calculate the factors:

     1. Availability in %:

         **Availability** = (operating time/production time)*100
     2. Performance in %:

         **Performance** = ((total piece/operantion time)/Ideal run rate)*100
     3. Quality in %:

         **Quality** = (good pieces/total pieces)*100
+    4. Overal Equipment Effectivenss in %:

-    4. Overall OEE = availability * performance * quality
+        **OEE** availability * performance * quality

 ### Flowchart